Source: Pcworld

 €1.57 billion patent lawsuit against Apple gets dismissed by German court

-German patent licensing company IPCom was handed a setback today when both of its patent infringement lawsuits against Apple were...
+German patent licensing company IPCom was handed a setback today when both of its patent infringement lawsuits against Apple were dismissed in a German court, reports FOSS Patents.
+The decisions were...

 Hulu sells its Japanese business to Nippon in order to focus on the U.S.